How to Disable SELinux on CentOS and Rocky Linux

 sestatus

-The example output below indicates that SELinux is enabled.
+The example output indicates that SELinux is enabled.
 The status shows the service is in the enforcing mode.

 SELinux may prevent the normal functioning of applications.
 The service denies access if: